Harvesting Chaga to Heal The Birch Tree Mushroom

 Annanda Chaga opens a dialogue with other commercial Canadian harvesters of Chaga, expressing mutual concerns of over harvesting and sustainable harvesting techniques.
 Participating in like-minded organizations like the Ecological Farmers Association of Ontario, Ontario Herbalist Association and The Mycological Society of Toronto Annanda Chaga explore avenues to increase our own knowledge base, to spread awareness and seek support.
 Speaking publicly about The Chaga Mushroom during The Annanda Chaga Tea Party has become an excellent means of spreading awareness about sustainability, how to use and prepare Chaga and to give others the opportunity to benchmark how pure medicinal Chaga Mushroom Tea should taste like and to be weary of impostors.

 Annnada Chaga keeps to our intention of helping others by ‘harvesting to heal’ this gift of nature.
-Annanda Chaga only harvests Chaga Mushrooms from pristine far Northern Canadian Forests from private lands.
+Annanda Chaga only harvests Chaga Mushrooms from pristine Northern Canadian Forests.
 Annanda Chaga Mushrooms are harvested sustainable from larger mature living Birch trees and are organically certified by Ecocert Canada and wild crafted; offering assurance that the Chaga and host tree, are at minimum 1km away from urban sprawl with additional safeguards of 3rd party laboratory testing for heavy metals and pesticides.
 Annanda Chaga Mushroom Tincture is made under license with Health Canada and offers the maximum potency wild Chaga Mushrooms can offer to help with serious disease like cancer.
+Read more about the Birch Tree mushroom chaga in our Complete Guide to Chaga Mushroom.

 the more I understand it is the beacon